Crptocurious/commonskeeper/README.md

 🤖 How do agents work?

-Agents combine world‑state snapshots, game actions, and LLM prompts.
+Agents combine world‑state snapshots and game actions to make decisions.

 World‑state representation